fe-bern/Database-Exploration/README.md

-## Project: Database Exploration
+## Project: Database Exploration / Pipeline
 #### This is my final project at Spiced Academy.
 I wanted to compare different databases and use some tools, which are not part of the Spiced curriculum.
 The idea came from the book "Seven Databases in Seven Weeks" by Luc Perkins.
 Since I'm having only two weeks, I'm doing 4 databases and use them in a pipeline so it's more of "RL problem".
 I wanted to use Apache Spark to show how pandas breaks with big data.
 ---
 ### Goal:
 * Setting up a Data Collector